nuls-io/devsite/source/contract/index.md

 ### io.nuls.contract.sdk.annotation.Required

-`@Required flags the parameters of @Required, the value must be passed when calling.`
+`@Required labels the parameter of @Required.
+When it is called, there must be transfer-in value.`

 ```java
 @Target({ElementType.PARAMETER})